Iodine and your health

 Iodine and pregnancy

 If you are pregnant, check if you are eating enough iodine.
 Low iodine levels can increase the risk of a miscarriage.
-They can also lead to stunted growth and intellectual disability in the baby.
-Some women need iodine supplements – check with your doctor.
+It can also lead to stunted growth and intellectual disability or reduced IQ in the baby.